drewjtaylor/formed_church/README.md

 I also accidentally changed a font to be slightly darker at one point.
 I ended up using this with the navbar links on "hover," to give a little visual feedback to what is being selected.
 This is another one of those small details I never actively thought about, but good websites frequently incorporate into their design.

+I found a tool for generating HTMl for an embedded Google Map, and added it to the page regarding church meetings.
+The site can be found at https://google-map-generator.com/.

 ### Using SASS variables

 The "style.scss" file uses variables to set up a color palette for the rest of the pages.
 I also created custom classes to quickly apply these colors to text or backgrounds.